smucclaw/eu-ai-act/act.md

 1. The Commission shall designate one or more Union testing facilities pursuant to Article 21 of Regulation (EU) 1020/2019 in the area of artificial intelligence.

-21(6) of Regulation (EU) 1020/2019, Union testing facilities referred to in paragraph 1

-shall also provide independent technical or scientific advice at the request of the Board or market surveillance authorities.
+2. Without prejudice to the activities of Union testing facilities referred to in Article 21(6) of Regulation (EU) 1020/2019, Union testing facilities referred to in paragraph 1 shall also provide independent technical or scientific advice at the request of the Board or market surveillance authorities.

 *Article 68b*